NVIDIA/spark-rapids/docs/get-started/getting-started-alluxio.md

 --conf spark.rapids.alluxio.cmd="su,ubuntu,-c,/opt/alluxio-2.8.0/bin/alluxio"
 ```
 This cmd config defines a sequence to be used run the alluxio command by a specific user,
 mostly the user with Alluxio permission.
-We run the command in `ALLUXIO_HOME/bin/alluxio`
-by user `ubuntu` as default.
+We run the command by user `ubuntu` as default.
 If you have a different user and command path, you can redefine it.
-If the path is different, you can define the `ALLUXIO_HOME` without changing this config.
 The default value is suitable for the case of running Alluxio with RAPIDS on Databricks.

 ## Alluxio Troubleshooting